-Use Unite I to unite the left-hand cylinder (Shape to modify) and the upper cylinder (Tool to be used).
+• Use Unite \square to unite the left-hand cylinder (Shape to modify) and the upper cylinder (Tool shape to use).
 Use the Hide tools = YES mode.

-Hide tools= YES 🖘
+Hide tools= YES 🗲

-• Unite the two previously united elements (Shape to modify) with the right-hand cylinder (Tool to be used).
+• Unite the two previously united elements (Shape to modify) with the right-hand cylinder (Tool shape to use).